 ↑Who are the Global Youth Ambassadors?

-The Global Youth Ambassador network is an amazing global group of over 900 young people across 85 countries advocating and campaigning for education change around the world.
+The Global Youth Ambassador network is an amazing global group of over 900 young people across more than 90 countries advocating and campaigning for education change around the world.

 This network offers passionate young education advocates the platform to amplify their voice and the voice of young people by working with their fellow Global Youth Ambassadors and Theirworld to create real change.